The meaning behind Wild Foxgloves

 A Note about Current Events

-Our past is the framework from which we understand and react to the present, and the present often triggers past harm we have suffered.
+Our past is the framework from which we understand and react to the present--the pandemic, financial difficulty, loss, racial oppression, uncertainty--and the present often triggers past harm we have suffered.
 In the context of the current events in our world, if you find that you're stressed-out, have lost focus and motivation, find navigating everyday life feels like work, or it's stirring harm you suffered in times past, we invite you to consider scheduling an appointment.
 Understanding how our past influences how we respond to the present can bring deep relief.

 Our philosophy is that everything about who each of us is began somewhere--whether we know that beginning, or are searching for it--and that these beginnings hold the answers we seek about ourselves and the keys to the healing we hunger for.